inspiringsource/shellpomodoro/README.md

 # Shellpomodoro

+`shellpomodoro` = Shell + Pomodoro timer.
+Built for my own use; sharing in case it helps others too.

 A cross-platform terminal-based Pomodoro timer CLI application that can be installed via pip and run anywhere.
 Built with Python's standard library only - no external dependencies required.

 ## Features